spoleto-software/Spoleto.SMS/README.md

 It is only necessary to create the SMS service once and thereafter it can be reused throughout your application.

 Now you have an instance of the ``SmsService``.
-So, you're ready to begin sending SMS messages.
+So, you're ready to begin sending SMS messages:

 ```csharp
 var smsService = new SmsServiceFactory()